 Pandora offers an ad-supported radio service which allows listeners to access its catalog of music, comedy, live streams and podcasts through personalized stations.
 This service is free across all platforms and generates stations specific to each listener.
-Each listener can personalize his or her stations by adding variety to the content.
+Each listener can personalize their stations by adding variety to the content.